kekeeek/pkgsenderps4/README.md

 ## A note on speed

-Don't expect miracles — transfer speed is mostly limited by your network and by how fast the PS4 itself can write to its drive, not by this app.
-GoldHEN's FTP server just isn't built for speed, so somewhere around 3-10 MB/s is normal and doesn't mean anything's wrong.
-If you can, plug the PS4 into Ethernet instead of WiFi, it usually helps more than anything else you could try.
+Transfer speed is limited by your network and by how fast the PS4 can write to its drive — not by this app.
+There's no artificial cap in the code; it sends data as fast as the connection and the PS4 allow.

+WiFi is the big factor here, and it depends heavily on which PS4 you have.
+The original launch model only supports WiFi 4 (802.11n, 2.4GHz), which tops out around 15-25 MB/s in good conditions — 3-10 MB/s over WiFi on that model is completely normal.
+The Slim and Pro support WiFi 5 (802.11ac, 5GHz) and can do noticeably better, though even then sustained speeds much above 30-50 MB/s are unusual for a single-antenna embedded chip like the one in these consoles.

+If you want real speed, plug the PS4 into Ethernet.
+It's gigabit on every model, and it removes WiFi as the bottleneck entirely — what you get after that mostly comes down to your PS4's storage.
+This is the single biggest thing you can do to speed up transfers, more than any app-side optimization.

 ## Platform-specific stuff